It’s time to put down the gift card and time to pick up a real gift.

 What makes Dagostino’s gift boxes special?

 The most special items in our gift set is our fresh, handmade pasta and sauce.
-Our pasta is still made the old-fashioned way, in our Baton Rouge pasta factory, using the “delicate” method developed centuries ago in Sicily.
+Our pasta is still made the old-fashioned way, in our pasta factory, using the “delicate” method developed centuries ago in Sicily.
 Small quantities of pasta are extruded through bronze, carefully looped over wooden rods, straightened, and then air-dried in wooden cellars.
 It’s as good as making it yourself at home, so it makes a great gift for the foodie in your family.

 Dagostino pasta is handmade, all-natural, and preservative-free, producing the best tasting pasta available on the market today.